Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #5: Peanut Butter Banana Oat Dog Treats

-Your golden is sitting right next to you in the kitchen, tail going a million miles a minute, nose pointed straight at the counter.
-She knows something good is happening.
+Your dog is lying next to you in the kitchen, tail going a million miles a minute, staring right at the counter.
+She knows something good is about to happen.

 Prep Time: 15 minutes | Cooking Time: 25 minutes | Serving Size: ~24 bone-shaped treats